TISNN/tianhaoxuWebiste/content/authors/admin/_index.md

 \
 My research interests mainly lie in translate the clinical question into a problem that can be interpreted by AI models and mining medical data.

-I received my BSc in Software Engineering from [Macau University of Science and Technology.](https://www.must.edu.mo/en)My supervior is subrota kumar mondal.
+I received my BSc in Software Engineering from [Macau University of Science and Technology](https://www.must.edu.mo/en).
+My supervior is subrota kumar mondal.
 The thesis is using different deep learning models to detect COVID-19.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.